himxhuydv/Machine-Learning/ML Concept/Pca.md

   example:PCA can transform 500d-20d so that human can understand that relation and model can speed increase and accuracy increase.
   #### Linear algebra
   Why do we need to PCA?
+to reduce large feature into small feature reducing